ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 for example::

   tasks:
-    - shell: cat /some/path/to/multidoc-file.yaml
+    - name: Register a file content as a variable ansible.builtin.shell: cat /some/path/to/multidoc-file.yaml
       register: result

-    - debug:
+    - name: Print the transformed variable ansible.builtin.debug:
         msg: '{{ item }}'
       loop: '{{ result.stdout | from_yaml_all | list }}'